PitPik/circularjs/README.md

  - **VOM**: a fast and convenient object-model manager.
 Works like the DOM-API to abstract components from the DOM, also using pubsub for manipulation event handling.
 The heart of CircularJS.
  - **Schnauzer**: tiny an fast rendering engine (like Handlebars but smaller than Mustache) to reflect VOM models on the fly in combination with the internal **rendering module**.
 (Replaces Angular like ng-if, ng-class, etc.)
  - **blick**: a layer in between Schnauzer and VOM to keep templates dynamic and reactive so they can not only serve at initial rendering but also in the live cycle of components.
+ It is compareable to Amber's glimmer.js.
+Amber uses Handlebars to render templates, but Handlebars templates only render once, so glimmer.js kicks in to keep Handlebars templates reactive.
+Blick does the same as glimmer.js and Schnauzer is basically Handlebars. blick.js combines trackable data and its correspondent HTMLNodes for blasting fast updates.
  - **rendering module**: internal module syncing VOM model, using Schnauzer templates, with the DOM-model, including change-detection, so when models get updated, the DOM gets only updated (and not re-rendered; delta update supported).
  - **automatic event management**.
  - **automatic DOM-Element reference management**.